WVF-1/Summer-Research-Project/README.md

 - **Visibility:**  The maximum range which a person should be able to see infront of them at any given time in miles.
 - **AQI:**  The Air Quality Index (AQI) how clean or polluted the air is on a given day, with the lower being better and more clean air for you to be able to breathe.
 - **Pollen:**  The amount of pollen which is in the air.

+# Methods Used
+During this analysis, three major methods were used.
+Linear Regression, Time Series Analysis utilizing an Autoregressive model with lag 16, and a Decision Tree.
+Of these, the Time Series model proved to be the most effective at forecasting both growth and rain fall.